hbctraining/Training-modules/DGE-functional-analysis/lessons/01_setting_up.md

 ### Reading in the data files

-Let's read in the differential expression results file we have downloaded and call the new object `res_tableOE` (OE is for overexpression):
+Let's open the empty R script file `Functional_analysis.R` in the project folder.
+Next, let's read in the differential expression results file we have downloaded and call the new object `res_tableOE` (OE is for overexpression):

 ```r
 ## Load libraries